hirzi/LSD/README.md

    where we sample according a coverage distribution fitted to the empirical coverage distribution, whose moments are described here in covDist_moments.txt (OPTIONAL).

 To acquire this fitted distribution, we first need to acquire the empirical coverage distribution.
-Per-site coverage of empirical data can be acquired e.g. via SAMtools
+Per-site coverage of empirical data can be acquired e.g. via SAMtools:

 	samtools depth bam.file > bam.depthPerSite

-We can then explore which theoretical distribution that best captures this observed coverage distribution.
+We can then explore which theoretical distribution best captures this observed coverage distribution.

 	# Load these libraries
 	library(fitdistrplus)